Learning Visually Interpretable Oscillator Networks for Soft Continuum Robots from Video: Abstract

 \section{Abstract}

-Data-driven learning of soft continuum robot (SCR) dynamics from high-dimensional observations offers flexibility but often lacks physical interpretability, while model-based approaches require prior knowledge and can be computationally expensive.
-We bridge this gap by introducing (1) the Attention Broadcast Decoder (ABCD), a plug-and-play module for autoencoder-based latent dynamics learning that generates pixel-accurate attention maps localizing each latent dimension's contribution while filtering static backgrounds.
-(2) By coupling these attention maps to 2D oscillator networks, we enable direct on-image visualization of learned dynamics (masses, stiffness, and forces) without prior knowledge.
-We validate our approach on single- and double-segment SCRs, demonstrating that ABCD-based models significantly improve multi-step prediction accuracy: 5.7× error reduction for Koopman operators and 3.5× for oscillator networks on the two-segment robot.
-The learned oscillator network autonomously discovers a chain structure of oscillators.
-Unlike standard methods, ABCD models enable smooth latent space extrapolation beyond training data.
-This fully data-driven approach yields compact, physically interpretable models suitable for control applications.
+Learning soft continuum robot (SCR) dynamics from video offers flexibility but existing methods lack interpretability or rely on prior assumptions.
+Model-based approaches require prior knowledge and manual design.
+We bridge this gap by introducing: (1) The Attention Broadcast Decoder (ABCD), a plug-and-play module for autoencoder-based latent dynamics learning that generates pixel-accurate attention maps localizing each latent dimension's contribution while filtering static backgrounds, enabling visual interpretability via spatially grounded latents and on-image overlays.
+(2) Visual Oscillator Networks (VONs), a 2D latent oscillator network coupled to ABCD attention maps for on-image visualization of learned masses, coupling stiffness, and forces, thereby enabling mechanical interpretability.
+We validate our approach on single- and double-segment SCRs, demonstrating that ABCD-based models significantly improve multi-step prediction accuracy with 5.8× error reduction for Koopman operators and 3.5× for oscillator networks on a two-segment robot.
+VONs autonomously discover a chain structure of oscillators.
+This fully data-driven approach yields compact, mechanically interpretable models with potential relevance for future control applications.